The Co-op Education Office strives to recognize its students and its employers alike.

 The Co-op Education office will contact and thank all supervisors nominated.

-Below are the employer recipients for Summer 2017 work term
+Below are the employer recipients for SPRING 2017 work term

 - Doug Hamilton, Chairman, Canada Summer Games Niagara Region